ray-project/enhancements/reps/2023-12-04-accelerated-dag.md

 ### Non-requirements

-**Dynamic control/data flow:** For now, dynamic control/data flow within a DAG will not be allowed.
+**Dynamic control/data flow:** For now, dynamic control/data flow within one DAG will not be allowed.
 These could eventually be supported by splitting a DAG into sub-DAGs, and using the driver to coordinate the control/data flow between sub-DAGs.